tapie-kr/code-guideline/README.md

 export default eslintConfig;
 ```

-2. Create or update your `prettier.config.mjs` file to extend the TAPIE Prettier configuration:
+2. Create or update your `prettier.config.mjs` or `.prettierrc.mjs` file to extend the TAPIE Prettier configuration:

 ```js
 import prettierConfig from '@tapie-kr/code-guideline/prettier';